 3. Turn to a Higher Power

 You may certainly find yourself saying a quick prayer when one child bites, hits, or kicks another.
 I know I did!
 But in this case, the higher power I’m referring to is books.
 Books are wonderful and magical, and authoritative simply on the merit of being printed and published.
 Even very small children sense that the words in books carry weight.

-Reading a story, with pictures, can illustrate correct behavior to a child in a way that no amount of instruction from a parent or teacher can.
+Reading a story, with pictures, can redirect a child in a way that no amount of instruction from a parent or teacher can.
 The book removes the interpersonal tension from the situation.
-Stories have been used to teach moral lessons from the beginning of time; it’s ’cause they work.
+Stories can have moral lessons or just be fun and interesting; either way, they work.

 4. Control the Environment

 In Montessori, we are very familiar with the concept of the prepared environment.
 Materials are carefully chosen and arranged to provide maximum interest and accessibility for the young child.
 In the same way, we are careful about what we keep out of the environment.
 By making sure that all the choices are good ones, the child is gently guided to work that benefits the community rather than detracting from it.

 5. Find Other Ways to Say “No”